semlanik/qtprotobuf/README.md

 git submodule init qtprotobuf
 git submodule update qtprotobuf

-#(Optional) You also may initialize all internal QtProtobuf sub-modules for all-in-one build using steps bellow:
+#(Optional) You also may initialize all internal QtProtobuf sub-modules for all-in-one build using steps below:
 cd qtprotobuf
 git submodule update --init --recursive
 ```